tekumara/notes/metals.md

 1. Generate a _.bsp/sbt.json_ config file using `Metals: Attempt to generate bsp config for build tool`.
 1. Switch from Bloop to sbt using `Metals: Switch build server`.

-See [sbt BSP support](https://scalameta.org/metals/blog/2020/11/06/sbt-BSP-support.html) for more information (and also a good description of Metals, BSP, LSP)l
+See [sbt BSP support](https://scalameta.org/metals/blog/2020/11/06/sbt-BSP-support.html) for more information (and also a good description of Metals, BSP, LSP etc.)